 1. You’re not eating enough dark, leafy greens.

 One of the most common causes of a black line on your nails is a lack of iron in your diet.
-Iron is found in dark, leafy greens like spinach and kale, so if you’re not eating enough of these foods, you may be deficient in iron.
+Iron is found in dark, leafy greens like spinach and kale, so you may be deficient in iron if you’re not eating enough of these foods.

-Additionally, iron is essential for the production of hemoglobin, which is responsible for carrying oxygen in the blood.
-A lack of iron can lead to anemia, a condition in which the blood is unable to carry enough oxygen to the body’s tissues.
+Iron is also essential for producing hemoglobin, which is responsible for carrying oxygen in the blood.
+A lack of iron can lead to anemia, in which the blood cannot have enough oxygen to the body’s tissues.

 2. You’re not eating enough fatty fish.